abarim-mud/abarim-mud.github.io/player.markdown

 ## Character Creation

-AbarimMUD has 4 standard RPG classes: Warrior, Rogue, Mage and Cleric.
+AbarimMUD has 3 RPG classes for now: Warrior, Rogue and Monk.

 A player chooses one of it as their primary class when creating the character.
 The class and level would determine the player hitpoints/mana/moves/etc.
 Also there are abilities that are exclusive only for specific classes (aka primary abilities).